pactflow/docs.pactflow.io/website/docs/docs/permissions/permissions.md

 ## team:manage:*

 Create, update and delete teams.
-Add and remove users and applications to/from teams.
+Add and remove users, environments and applications to/from teams.

 ## team:manage:{uuid}

-Manage administrators, users and applications associated with a particular team.
+Manage administrators, users, environments and applications associated with a particular team.
 This permission is only associated with the [Team Administator](./predefined-roles#team-administrator) role, and cannot be assigned to any other roles.

 ## team:read:*